bleonheart/Lilia/documentation/docs/libraries/lia.factions.md

 **Purpose**

 Loads all Lua faction files from a directory, includes them **shared**, and registers the resulting `FACTION` tables.
+Each file should define a global `FACTION` table describing the faction.
+The filename (minus any leading `sh_`) becomes the faction's unique ID.
+Missing `name`, `desc`, or `color` fields are replaced with defaults and an error is logged.
+`isDefault` defaults to `true` and a new index is assigned if not provided.
-Models are precached and factions are stored in both lookup tables.
+Models default to the citizen set.
+Factions are stored in both lookup tables and `team.SetUp` is called for each.

 **Parameters**